alekskuzmin/liquid-ruby-generator/README.md

 # liquid-ruby-generator

-## Template-based file generator for your code and beyond.
+## Template-based file generator for your code and beyond

 Generate code modules (or any other files) with specified directory structure.